sushillouis/Ecslent/README.md

   We used [Eclipse](https://www.eclipse.org/) for developing Ecslent.

-More information on Ecslent's architecture can be found from [my game engine architecture course](https://www.cse.unr.edu/~sushil/class/381/) at [UNR](https://www.unr.edu).
+More information on Ecslent's architecture can be found from [this game engine architecture course](https://www.cse.unr.edu/~sushil/class/381/) at [UNR](https://www.unr.edu).

 Ecslent is pronounced excellent:-)